- ACRONYMS AND DEFINITIONS

 - Liver toxicity

-- In Contrave trials, there were no cases of elevated transaminases greater than three times the upper limit of normal (ULN) in conjunction with an increase in bilirubin greater than two times ULN.
+- Cases of hepatotoxicity have been reported in patients receiving naltrexone.
+Affected patients often had pre-existing liver disease, making causality difficult to establish.
+In Contrave trials, there were no cases of elevated transaminases greater than three times the upper limit of normal (ULN) in conjunction with an increase in bilirubin greater than two times ULN.

 - Allergic reactions

-- Allergic reactions including pruritus, urticaria, angioedema, and dyspnea requiring medical treatment have been reported in clinical trials with bupropion.
-In addition, rare reports of erythema multiforme, Stevens-Johnson syndrome, and anaphylactic shock have also occurred.
+- Allergic reactions, including pruritus, urticaria, angioedema, and dyspnea requiring medical treatment, have been reported in bupropion trials.
+Furthermore, rare reports of erythema multiforme, Stevens-Johnson syndrome, and anaphylactic shock have also occurred.
+Contrave should be discontinued if signs of hypersensitivity (e.g. rash, itching, hives, edema) develop.

 - Known hypersensitivity to naltrexone or bupropion